 Where is Herston Quarter and what is being built there?

 The Herston Quarter is located two kilometres north of the Brisbane CBD, in Queensland.
 It is located within the established Herston Health Precinct.
-It is currently undergoing a $1.1 billion development.
+Over the next 10 years, the site will undergoing undergo a $1.1 billion development.

 Comprising approximately five-hectares adjacent to the existing Royal Brisbane and Women's Hospital, the site is set to provide Queenslanders with access to state-of-the-art health, hospital and aged care services, as well as creating scope in the future for international standard research and educational facilities.